 Laws: FCRA (15 U.S.C § 1681)

-- A notice that adverse action was taken as a result of information acquired from a consumer reporting agency;
+- A notice that adverse action was taken as a result of information acquired from a consumer reporting agency.

-- The name, address, and phone number of the consumer reporting agency that provided the report;
+- The name, address, and phone number of the consumer reporting agency that provided the report.

-- A clear statement that the reporting agency did not make the credit decision and is unable to provide to the consumer the specific reasons why adverse action was taken against them;
+- A clear statement that the reporting agency did not make the credit decision and is unable to provide to the consumer the specific reasons why adverse action was taken against them.

 - If the consumer was denied credit based upon info obtained from an affiliate, the notice needs to contain a disclosure that states the consumer has the right to obtain information on the report by sending a written request within sixty (60) days after receiving the notice.
-The consumer needs to receive the information within 30 days after receiving their written request.
+The consumer needs to receive the information within thirty (30) days after receiving their written request.

 ECOA notice information must be provided if:

-- The name and address of the creditor;
+- The name and address of the creditor.

-- An ECOA antidiscrimination notice (should be very similar to the one that can be found on 12 C.F.R. §1002.9(b)(1))*;
+- An ECOA antidiscrimination notice (should be very similar to the one that can be found in 12 C.F.R. §1002.9(b)(1))*.

-- The name and address of the creditor’s primary regulator;
+- The name and address of the creditor’s primary regulator.

-- A statement of the action taken by the creditor (if they denied, are offering different terms, etc.);
+- A statement of the action taken by the creditor (if they denied, are offering different terms, etc.).

-- A statement listing the specific reason(s) for the action taken OR a disclosure that informs the applicant of their right to the specific reasons of their rejection and the name, address, and phone number of the person or office from which said information can be obtained.
+- A statement listing the specific reason(s) for the action taken OR a disclosure that informs the applicant of their right to the specific reasons for their rejection and the name, address, and phone number of the person or office from which said information can be obtained.